SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Adding_a_DMA/Adding_a_DMA_to_a_DMS_running_STaaS.md

 ## Using a local database

-> [!IMPORTANT]
+> [!NOTE]
-> Make sure you have a local database configured in *DB.xml*.
+> This flow can be used for agents that don't have an internet connection.

-1. In the `C:\Skyline DataMiner` folder of the DMA, open the file *DB.xml* and make sure there is a local database configured.
+1. In the `C:\Skyline DataMiner` folder of the DMA, open the file *DB.xml* and make sure there is a working local database configured.
 1. Join the DMA to the cluster using the steps described under [Adding a regular DataMiner Agent](xref:Adding_a_regular_DataMiner_Agent) or [Failover configuration in Cube](xref:Failover_configuration_in_Cube) for a failover agent.
-1. Once the DMA has successfully joined the cluster, enable STaaS in *DB.xml*:
+1. Once the DMA has successfully joined the cluster, enable STaaS:
     1. Stop the DMA.
     1. In the `C:\Skyline DataMiner` folder of the DMA, open the file *DB.xml*.
     1. Configure the *Database* tag with *type="CloudStorage"* as follows: